-Kristine has been with The Center since 2000 and coordinates The Center’s marketing through publications, advertising, website and digital communications.
+Kristine has been with The Center since 2000.
 She has transformed her love of attending live performances into booking and coordinating the winter and summer concert series and in bringing artists (both musicians and dancers) into our local schools.
 Kristine Bretall is a graduate of Middlebury College in Political Science and Spanish and earned a Master’s Degree in Education from Harvard University.

-Katelyn is excited about the opportunity to live and work in Sun Valley’s mountain community.
-Originally from Colorado, Katelyn graduated from the University of Colorado with a BA in Art History and is completing a MA in Education from Saint Michaels College.
-Katelyn has spent the last six years in Vermont, as the Adult Programs Coordinator at Shelburne Museum.
+Originally from Colorado, Katelyn graduated from the University of Colorado with a BA in Art History and completed a MA in Education from Saint Michaels College.
+Previously, Katelyn lived in Vermont, working as the Adult Programs Coordinator at Shelburne Museum.
 She also has experience working with the education department at the Denver Art Museum and the Fleming Museum of Art.

 Curator of Visual Arts